huganaught/Default-Name-Games/Readme.md

 ## Setting up the Development Environment
-Currently Included are only assets can be copied into an existing Unity 5 project.
+Currently included are only assets can be copied into an existing Unity 5 project.

 ## Licence